 “Lasers are tuned to specific colors — and dark hair obviously has color,” says Dr. Kaminer.
 “The hair and the pigment absorbs the laser energy.”
 He explains that when the laser energy is absorbed, it destroys the hair follicle and prevents the hair from growing back.

-Dr. Kaminer says that a minimum of five sessions will be required depending on the area covered.
-However, to receive the best results—especially on stubborn areas—he advises booking around 10 sessions.
-“Bikini and underarms respond the quickest, so sometimes you can get away with closer to five,” he explains.
+While the laser treatment can successfully destroy hair follicles, multiple sessions are needed to get rid of all the hair.
+Dr. Kaminer says that depending on the area covered, a minimum of five sessions will be required.
+To receive best results though, he advises booking around 10 sessions.
+“Bikini and underarms respond the quickest, so sometimes you can get away with closer to five.”

 Does Laser Hair Removal Work on All Skin Tones?

 Skin color plays a large role and must be taken into account when doing laser hair removal.
 “If a patient has darker skin, they have more melanin or pigment,” says Dr. Gymrek.
 “If you were to treat this patient with the same energy laser that you would treat a very light-skinned patient, you would not only remove the hair, but also likely destroy the melanin in the skin.”
 To avoid leaving pigment changes on the skin, it’s necessary to use a lower energy level and conduct more treatments.